acrobotic/Ai_Demos_pcDuino/README.md

-# Acrobotic pcDuino3 Kit Examples
+# Acrobotic Demos for pcDuino3

 ![Enclosure and Robot](images/DSC_0977.jpg)